+ased on your risk and vulnerability identification n please capture key information using the Victim,

+ffender, location, themes (VOLT) mnemonic.

+remeditional (volumentomentomentomentomentomentomentomento ricase sance point information.

+Victim (s)- Young person

+Offender (s)

+Locations (s)

+zocurons (c)

+Theme (s)

-Based on your risk and vulnerability identification Victim, offender, location, themes (VOLT) mn emonic.
-Please bullet point information.
-Victim (s)- Young person Offender (s) Locations (s) Theme (s) These are places that children gravitate towards, e.g. hotels, eateries, shopping venues, particular transport hubs, addresses, children's care homes and youth clubs.
-What times are they attending these locations, how are they travelling to these venues, is the venue a 'go-to' place for when the child has experienced a missing episode?
+These are places that children gravitate towards, e.g. hotels, eateries,

+shopping venues, particular transport hubs, addresses, children's care homes and youth

+clubs.
+What times are they attending these locations, how are they travelling to these venues, is the venue a 'go-to' place for

+when the child has experienced a missing episode?

 Risk Category identified What next?
-Tush Calegory Monanica What held: